CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 # Exercise 3: Restoring an AdventureWorks database backup taken from SQL Server 2012 instance

 Contoso has some applications that use SQL Server as the backend database.
 They have installed SQL Server on their Windows servers in their manufacturing plants, but these locations don’t necessarily have local IT support to update the operating system and SQL Server with the latest security updates.
 They have explored Azure Database for SQL Server and found that it meets their requirements and offers some unique capabilities such as easy to manage and migrate from different cloud platforms.
-Therefore, they are excited about the opportunity of deploying SQL Server in their Azure Arc enabled environment.
+Therefore, they are excited about the opportunity of deploying SQL Server in their Azure Arc Arc-enabled environment.

 Also, we will be exploring the Kibana and Grafana Dashboards and upload the logs and metrics to the Azure portal and view the logs.

 ## Task 1: Restore the AdventureWorks sample database into Azure SQL Managed instance - Azure Arc Using Kubectl

-Migrating an existing SQL database from a SQL Server to Azure Arc enabled SQL MI is very simple.
+Migrating an existing SQL database from a SQL Server to Azure Arc Arc-enabled SQL MI is very simple.
 All you have to do is to take a backup from your existing SQL Server and then restore that backup to SQL MI.

 Now let's restore the sample backup file i.e. AdventureWorks backup (.bak) into your Azure SQL Managed instance container using Kubectl commands.